michellesu1/USACO-Cowlibi/README.md

 [Full problem statement](http://www.usaco.org/index.php?page=viewproblem2&cpid=1303)

-- See Cowlibi2.java for the source code
+- See Cowlibi2.java for the source code.
 - I created a grazing class and implemented a custom comparator to sort all of the grazing events in a TreeSet based on time.
 I checked whether it was possible for each cow to reach the grazings that occured before and after her alibi.
 - My solution has O(N*logN) time complexity because I leveraged the floor() and ceiling() binary search TreeSet methods, which have O(logN) time complexity.
 This is necessary for the problem's time limit.
 - I used Java's BigDecimal class to prevent overflow errors.